KetchupOnMyKetchup/ToDoList/README.md

 * **06 VSTS Continuous Integration:** Setup a CI Process in VSTS
 * **07 VSTS Continuous Deployment:** Setup a CD Process in VSTS (automated deploy to Azure)

-[Click here to go to the Wiki](https://github.com/catenn/ToDoList/wiki) where all the instructions have been placed for the tutorial.
+**[Click here to go to the Wiki](https://github.com/catenn/ToDoList/wiki)**, where all the instructions have been placed for the tutorial.